augustinh22/msc_markdown/source/02_Theory.md

 Removing the user from pre-processing removes many design decisions making data use simpler, but obscures the assumptions made by routine processes that may have an impact on analysis results.
 Many of these pre-processing algorithms, including those used to process open \ac{EO} data, are proprietary and closed to scientists, providing a barrier to understanding the data being analysed.
 Even if it is convenient to have data pre-processed to a certain level and may improve comparability of analysis conducted by different people, as long as closed algorithms are used, scientific research will be negatively affected.

+\graffito{Initiatives providing their definition of ARD}

 Data provided under the name \ac{ARD} seems to attempt to close the gaps between data availability, access and use.
 Three current examples of \ac{EO} data currently being provided as \ac{ARD} include products provided by the \ac{USGS}, \ac{AGDC} and \ac{SDC}.
 The \ac{AGDC}, which has evolved into the \ac{ODC}, provides Landsat data calibrated to surface reflectance and in regular grids projected to suit Australia [@lewisAustralianGeoscienceData2017].
 Using similar technology now known as the \ac{ODC}, the \ac{SDC} is offering Landsat \ac{ARD} for Switzerland [@giulianiBuildingEarthObservations2017].
 Landsat \ac{ARD} are provided by the \ac{USGS} for the conterminous United States in a common tiling scheme different from the traditional path and row system of the Landsat mission [@usgsLandsatAnalysisReady2018].
 Multiple pre-processing levels and products are provided by the \ac{USGS}, including data calibrated to \ac{ToA} reflectance, \ac{ToA} brightness temperature, surface reflectance (i.e. atmospherically corrected), and a sort of pixel quality assessment.

+\graffito{Semantic enrichment, information, on-demand access...}

 While \ac{ARD} may not yet have a cohesive definition, in the near future, it is likely to encompass much more.
 Some suggestions include: cross-sensor and cross-provider standardisation to improve use of various data sources in analysis; improved unusable data masks and data quality metrics; methods to take into account that different sensors use different atmospheric models for atmospheric correction; on-demand, user-defined data selection, projection and gridding; semantic content-based image retrieval; user-defined composites and mosaics; and cross-sensor alignment [@holmesAnalysisReadyData2018; @holmesOnDemandAnalysisReady2018].
 The term might include not only data, but also automated and routinely generated information products that can be used as inputs for further analysis, monitoring, or even on-demand Web-based online processing.
 These could include information layers or products such as land cover, land cover change, burned areas, dynamic surface water extents and fractional snow covered areas [@usgsLandsatAnalysisReady2018].
 Provision of cloud processing for users to conduct their own algorithms on data predominantly considered analysis-ready exist or are being developed, such as \ac{GEE} [@gorelickGoogleEarthEngine2017] and at least three Copernicus \acp{DIAS} [@copernicusUpcomingCopernicusData2017].

 ## Semantic Enrichment

-Applied to satellite imagery, generic semantic enrichment is about transforming pixel values into meaningful information.
-Generic semantic information is a prerequisite for content-based image and information retrieval and semantic queries, and enables comparison of different images based on their content and fitness for a given analysis rather than relying on general characteristics already provided in the metadata (e.g. acquisition time, geographic extent).
+Applied to satellite imagery, semantic enrichment is about transforming pixel values into meaningful information.
+Generic semantic information is a prerequisite for content-based image and information retrieval and semantic queries, and enables comparison of different images based on their content and fitness for given analysis rather than relying on general characteristics already provided in the metadata (e.g. acquisition time, geographic extent) [@tiedeArchitecturePrototypicalImplementation2017].

+\graffito{automatic knowledge-based spectral categorisation}

+In the context of the applied example, semantic enrichment refers to automatic knowledge-based spectral categorisation, otherwise known as preliminary classification.
+Image pre-classification is an initial classification of remotely-sensed images for use in image understanding workflows.
+According to @marrVisionComputationalInvestigation1982, human vision begins with a pre-attentive first stage.
+The output of this pre-attentive first stage is a symbolic primal sketch, including both a raw and final version.
+The raw primal sketch is made of pure spectral differentiation of grey shades and colour tones, and the final primal sketch groups similar shades and tones.
+Pre-classification is a primal sketch in the Marr sense, where semi-concepts are groups of spectrally similar pixels.

+Pre-classification is the assignment of each pixel to a spectral category based on *a priori* knowledge-based spectral rules (i.e. a physical model) according to the pixel's spectral signature.
+Semi-concepts are considered semi-symbolic in that they are an initial step in connecting sensory data (i.e. pixel values) to symbolic, semantic classes [@baraldiOperationalAutomaticRemote2012a].
+They require further context, analysis, or additional information to classify pixels into symbolic classes, such as land cover classes.
+For example, the spectral category AVHNIR stands for *Average Vegetation with High  Near-Infrared* values, which could be a mixed forest, vegetated cropland, an urban park or something else entirely.
+More general to more detailed semi-concepts may be considered a sort of multi-scale segmentation [@baraldiOperationalAutomaticRemote2012a].

 ## Data Cube \label{sec:datacube}